Just Who are Bisexual People?

 "Sexual orientation involves many aspects of life, such as who we feel attracted to, who we have sex with, and how we self-identify," explains Christine Kaestle, a professor of developmental health at Virginia Tech.

 According to this definition, bisexual people are individuals who have a romantic and sexual attraction to both men and women and who identify themselves as bisexual.
-They may be involved in sexual relationships with male partners, female partners, or both.
+They may be involved in sexual relationships with men, women, or both.

-Note, if a person is in a heterosexual relationship but also has intercourse with same-sex partners, he may or may not identify himself as bisexual.
-In other words, if you have a boyfriend and have hooked up with a girl once, it doesn't make you bisexual.
-Probably you are one of those gay or straight people who keep exploring their sexuality.
+if a queer person is in a heterosexual relationship but also has intercourse with same-sex partners, they may or may not identify as bisexual.

 Common Stereotypes about Bisexuals

 In recent years, LGBTQ representation in films has been trending in a positive direction.
-But unfortunately, there are lots of limitations in acknowledging the depth and breadth of queer people, bi people in particular.
-Here is a list of stereotypes that are worth discussing.
+But unfortunately, there are lots of limitations in acknowledging the depth and breadth of queers, bisexual people in particular.
+Here is a list of bisexual stereotypes that are worth discussing and debunking.

 It's Just a "Phase" or "Stepping Stone"

-In most movies, bisexuality is described as a "phase" that is attached to one concrete relationship.
+In most movies, bisexuality is described as a "phase" that is often attached to one concrete relationship.
 Such representation makes us wrongly believe that the characters will change their sexual orientation and become heterosexual or homosexual once the romance ends.
+They were just confused.

 The truth is that it doesn't work this way.
-Bisexuals are equally attracted to both genders, and one failed relationship will not change their gender preference.
-They will still be attracted to men and women.
+Bisexuals are equally attracted to both gender identities, and one failed relationship will not change their gender preference.
+They will still be into men and women.

 Let's take a look at the list of these bisexual characters:

 Fact: In real life, sexuality doesn't define personality.
-Your attraction to other women, men, and transgender people has nothing to do with your personal traits.
+Your attraction to other women, men, and transgender people has nothing to do with your personality traits.
+The media needs to stop depicting people in the bi community as aggressive, greedy, self-promotional, etc. People in non-monosexual relationships run the full gambit of personality types.
+It's time that the media portrays all of these types.

 Bisexual People Are Sex Addicts

-Bisexual people love sex as much as other people who identify themselves as straight or gay (not more, not less).
-But filmmakers intentionally make viewers believe that bisexuals have a higher libido and can hardly control their desires.
+Bisexual people love sex as much as other people who are straight or not (not more, not less).
+But filmmakers intentionally make viewers believe that bisexual people have a higher libido and can hardly control their desires.
+They do not portray a bisexual person as having a life outside of their gender identity.

-Bisexual characters are typically involved in threesomes and orgies and use every opportunity to hook up with other men and women.
+Bisexual characters are portrayed as typically involved in threesomes and orgies and using every opportunity to hook up with other men and women.
 Sometimes it seems that they have no other interests in life than satisfaction of their physical needs.

-But the fact is that many bisexuals are attracted to the same gender and other genders, emotionally, not physically.
-They are interested in romance, not regular intercourses.
+And the fact is that many bisexuals are attracted to the same gender and other genders, emotionally, not physically.
+They are interested in romance, not just sex.

 In other words, if you start dating a bisexual woman, don't think that the only thing she wants is to get you into bed.
-Probably, she is attracted to you in another way and wants to build a healthy relationship.
+Probably, she is attracted to you in another way and wants to build a healthy relationship, to the same degree as other people do in their lives.

 Bisexual People Are into Cheating

-Bisexuals, just like gay people and straight ones, base their choices on their moral principles.
-If your girlfriend has cheated on you, whether she is a lesbian or bi, you can be sure that her choice didn't depend on her sexual identity.
+Bisexual people, just like gays, any lesbian, and straights, base their choices on their moral principles.
+If your lesbian girlfriend has cheated on you with a different or same gender, you can be sure that her choice didn't depend on her sexual identity.

 Heterosexual Relationships Are for Straight Individuals Only